 - Presented education and outreach information at multiple local events including presentations in a partnership with the Stream Smart and/or TMDL programs, schools, and partners.
-713 people reached. - Participated in and helped coordinate volunteer clean-ups in September 2023 and April 20th, 2024. attendees. - Fall Statistics and Activities: - 114 volunteers - Removed 4,895 lbs of trash - 1,700 invasive Species (blackberries) removed - Press releases and media interviews conducted - Spring Statistics and Activities Overall Stats Pending, details for Pine Street Only: - 52 volunteers - Mulching and planting of pollinator gardens and restoration sites - Invasive Species(blackberries) removed - Press releases and media interviews conducted - Hosted and/or helped coordinate 9 additional volunteer events reaching over 85 people.
+713 people reached. - Participated in and helped coordinate volunteer clean-ups in September 2023 and April 20th, 2024. attendees. - Fall Statistics and Activities: - 114 volunteers - Removed 4,895 lbs of trash - 1,700 invasive Species (blackberries) removed - Press releases and media interviews conducted - Spring Statistics and Activities - 126 volunteers - 5,000 pounds of trash removed along 10 miles of Bear Creek - Mulching and planting of pollinator gardens and restoration sites - Invasive Species(blackberries) removed - Press releases and media interviews conducted - Hosted and/or helped coordinate 9 additional volunteer events reaching over 85 people.
 These events are outside of the Clean-up days, documented events, and the Salmon Watch Program. - Continued activities along the Stream Smart Adopt-A-Greenway segment near the Expo Center including tying in and staffing starting locations for the Bear Creek clean-up and organizing an event coinciding with the Move for Your Water Event. - Audiences reached included the general public schools (e.g., stormwater presentation at TRAILS Outdoor School, volunteer event with Crater High School), and local officials (through presentation of programs at RVCOG Board meetings). - The Stream Smart program is continuing to expand with new partners and ties into specific programs including Jackson County Library District, the Ashland Food Co+Op, Medford Food Co+Op, the Cooperative Weed Management Area (CWMA), PPRV, and others.